And all these, having gained approval through their faith, did not receive what was promised,Hebrews 11:39(NASB)

 The promise to which they looked, was the arrival of the long-awaited Messiah of God.
 He is the One Who was to come to save His people from their sin, and bring in a glorious kingdom of everlasting righteousness.

 God cannot lie.
 His Word will never fail.
-His faithfulness lasts from one generation to another and His promises are all 'yes' and 'amen' in Christ Jesus our Lord - both for this cloud of faithful witlessness and for every member of the Body of Christ - the Church.
+His faithfulness lasts from one generation to another and His promises are all 'yes' and 'amen' in Christ Jesus our Lord - both for this cloud of faithful witnesses and for every member of the Body of Christ, the Church.

 May we be prepared to hold fast to our faith, no matter what difficulties and dangers we face so that together with that glorious cloud of worthy witnesses, we may testify of His goodness and grace to us, and to all men.

 Heavenly Father, thank You for the great cloud of worthy men and women who gained Your approval through their faith.
-It is lovely to realise that they continued to trust in the truth of Your Word when faced with unspeakable difficulties and dangers, and their faith did not waver even though they died before receiving what was promised.
-I pray that I may have the sort of faith that does not waver when problems arise and that I will be faithful to the point of death - knowing that Your promises never fail for You cannot deny Your Word.
-I pray that I may be a faithful witness in my life.
+It is lovely to realise that they continued to trust in the truth of Your Word when faced with unspeakable difficulties and dangers.
+Their faith did not waver, even though they died before receiving what was promised.
+I pray that I too may have the sort of faith that does not waver when problems arise and that I will be faithful to the point of death.
 This I ask in Jesus' name, AMEN.